 Virtualized infrastructure – Intel Optane PMem can offer greater memory capacity per socket than DRAM for virtualized infrastructures.
 PMem leaves more headroom for virtualizing future workloads that might require large memory capacity, eliminating the need to run them on bare metal.

 Drive Application Innovation and Explore New Data-Intensive Use Cases

-With Intel® Optane™ PMem 200 series, developers have direct, byte-addressable load/store access to large memory.
+With Intel Optane PMem 200 series, developers have new opportunities to optimize tiered memory and storage for their applications.
 They can drive innovation and capabilities using the same persistent memory programming model introduced with the first generation of PMem.

 - ISVs and OSVs